 In closing, it appears to us that the only thing this bill will accomplish is to make the keeping of an intact pet an actionable offense, thereby creating a pool of potential offenders of more than 5.8 million.
-There is strong evidence to predict that it will increase shelter intake, hold times and euthanasia rates in the state; lower licensing compliance rates, increase enforcement costs due to complaints and cost the state of California somewhere between \$1 million and \$22 million in the process.
+There is strong evidence to predict that it will increase shelter intake, hold times and euthanasia rates in the state, lower licensing compliance rates and cost the state of California somewhere between \$1 million and \$22 million in the process.